-Love them or loathe them, loyalty programs are a defining feature of the hospitality landscape.
-Indeed, the integration of the three loyalty programs (SPG, Marriott Rewards and Ritz-Carlton Rewards) may have provided much of the investment logic behind Marriott’s acquisition of Starwood, whose combined unique members now number more than 100 million.
+The consolidation of their three loyalty programs (SPG, Marriott Rewards and Ritz-Carlton Rewards) into Marriott Bonvoy may have provided much of the investment logic behind Marriott’s acquisition of Starwood, whose combined unique members now number more than 100 million.

 IHG Rewards Club (100 million), Wyndham Rewards (52 million), Hilton Honors (63 million), Le Club AccorHotels (33 million), World of Hyatt (20 million) and other similar mechanisms, including global airline programs, promise a range of rewards to reimburse customers for frequent purchase.
 Hilton estimates approximately 57% of its occupancy comes from via Honors, so it’s clear that such programs work.